MauritsWilke/New-Technologies/readme.md

-# 🎓 Learning TypeScript
+# 🎓 Learning new stuff!

-## Day 1
-Simple FizzBuzz algorithm, the type checking before I even compile is great.
-Interfaces and types are quite nifty, unsure if I will use them much though.
+This repository contains technologies I wanted to play around with!